Gov.'s budget cuts scrutinized

 Dorfman — as well as the governor’s director of the Office of Budget and Spending — supported a number of controversial budget cuts Gov. Brian Kemp ordered state agencies to make by end of 2020 fiscal cycle and more into 2021, calling the cuts “prudent.”

-“It is clear Governor Kemp’s approach to prepare for a tighter budgetary climate is a correct one,” Dorfman said.
+“It is clear Gov. Kemp’s approach to prepare for a tighter budgetary climate is a correct one,” Dorfman said.

 Farr said it could mean job cuts, but what he characterized as excessive spending for travel, new technology, vacant positions, among other areas, were higher priorities for reducing costs across the board.